 Despite the poor service, I loved the Churros, which were six pieces and very delicious especially with the strawberry dip, I savoured it as I ate it up.
 I swear at most of these restaurants the best things about them are usually the dessert they offer.

 I don’t think I would be going back to cactus anytime soon, and if you do go there avoid going there on Sundays, I was also gossiping with my friend, who had gone there recently and had shown her the menu to help me decide what to get but, she was at a loss because apparently, they had just changed their menu.
-Watch out for my next restaurant review, which is going to be about Sugarcane.

 Thank you for reading, until next time.